neurobiol/proposal/README.md

 - $n$ labels the participant.
 - $t$ labels the trial number.
-- $x_{nt}$ is the input or context known before the trial.
-It may include session, block, instruction condition, waveform type, and AP-sensitive motor-cortical response category.
+- $x_{nt}$ contains information known before the trial.
+Instruction condition and AP-sensitive response category are baseline information, while session, block, trial position, and movement-segment type (random or repeated) may change across trials.
 - $y_{nt}$ is the observed outcome.
 The main outcome is standardized root mean square error, or RMSE.
 - $h_{nt}$ is the complete observed history before trial $t$.